China Company Formation Guide

 Types of business presence in China

-Mentioned below are the three of the most common types of company formation in China.
+Mentioned below are three of the most common types of company formation in China.
 Brief information about each is mentioned below:

 1. Wholly Foreign Owned Enterprise (WFOE)

 The establishment of a WFOE does not require investment minimum registered capital.
-WFOE is an independent company which develops its own strategy and make profits in Chinese market.
+WFOE is an independent company which develops its own strategy and make profits in the Chinese market.

 The consulting WFOE has less registration process than Manufacturing and trading WFOE which is about 2 to 4 months.
 And the consulting WFOE only allowed to provide services.